Run tabletop exercises that prove readiness,

 How It Works

-From self-serve setup to audit-ready report
+From scenario setup to after-action report

 in one guided workflow.